anassinator/ilqr/README.rst

-To quote from Tassa's paper: "Two important parameters which have a direct impact on performance are the simulation time-step :code:`dt` and the horizon length :code:`T`.
+To quote from Tassa's paper: "Two important parameters which have a direct impact on performance are the simulation time-step :code:`dt` and the horizon length :code:`N`.
 Since speed is of the essence, the goal is to choose those values which minimize the number of steps in the trajectory, i.e. the largest possible time-step and the shortest possible horizon.
 The size of :code:`dt` is limited by our use of Euler integration; beyond some value the simulation becomes unstable.
-The minimum length of the horizon :code:`T` is a problem-dependent quantity which must be found by trial-and-error."
+The minimum length of the horizon :code:`N` is a problem-dependent quantity which must be found by trial-and-error."

 Contributing